metalisx/metalisx/readme.txt

 Open Eclipse

-Import the projects as Maven projects by selecting the sub folder of a section.
-It is not possible to load all projects at once from the pom in this directory.
+Import the previous build projects as Maven projects.

+If you only want one section then import the pom of it's sub folder.

 0.3 WildFly 9.0.1